d0u9/Linux-Device-Driver/01_Introduction_to_Linux_and_Device_Drivers/02_role_of_device_driver.md

 perform an optimistic attitude toward Rust that Linus Torvalds said "I don't hate it" in the LKML.

-Until now, Jun 25, 2021, there is still much work have to do in integrating Rust in the Kernel.
+Until now, Jun 25, 2021, there is still much work to be done in integrating Rust in the Kernel.
 Currently, the most challenging job is refactoring the memory allocator.